ADMISSIONS & WAITING LISTS

 PLEASE READ THIS CAREFULLY.

 If you wish to appeal, please use this link to complete your appeal online.
 Please do NOT use ANY other appeal form or send your form to your local authority.
-It is suggested that you download the explanatory booklet about appeals which you should read before you complete the appeal form.
+It is highly recommended that you download the explanatory booklet about appeals which you should read before you complete the appeal form.
 Booklet Link

-You should include any evidence or supporting material with your appeal form and you MUST give the grounds for your appeal at the time you lodge your appeal form.
-Your appeal form will not be accepted unless you state the grounds for your appeal.
-You may appeal for more than one school, but on different forms.
+You should include any evidence or supporting material with your appeal form and you MUST state the grounds of your appeal at the time you lodge your appeal form.
+Your appeal form will not be accepted unless you give the grounds of your appeal.
+You may appeal for more than one school.

 Please note that the online form will ask you to download two utility bills dated in the last THREE months.
-If you do not have access to a scanner, please take two photographs with a mobile phone and upload the photographic files.
+If you do not have access to a scanner, please take two photographs using a mobile phone and upload the photographic files.

 If you wish to contact the clerk – email : clerk@educationappeals.com

-Last day for lodging appeal forms for a place in year 7 to start in September 2023
+Last day for lodging appeal forms

 Invitation letter giving details about your hearing will be sent by the Clerk to the Independent Appeal Panel

-At least 10 school days before the stage 1 hearing.
+At least 10 school days before the hearing.
+This MAY be emailed.

-Any additional supporting evidence
+Closing date for any additional supporting evidence

 Letter from the Clerk informing you of the decision of the independent appeal panel